Become a member today and help protect the wildlife of South and West Wales.

 Here’s what you’ll receive

-- Access to all of our nature reserves including Free landing fees at the fantastic Skomer Island, Free access across National Trust land to access our Dinefwr Castle this is per member (you can access the castle and our woodlands for free from the road if you park in Llandeilo), and Free parking at the Welsh Wildlife Centre at Cilgerran.
+- Access to all of our nature reserves including unlimited free landing at the fantastic Skomer Island during April, August and September and a total of 2 free landings between May and July.
+Free access across National Trust land to access our Dinefwr Castle this is per member (you can access the castle and our woodlands for free from the road if you park in Llandeilo), and Free parking at the Welsh Wildlife Centre at Cilgerran.

 - Early booking for volunteer places and accommodation at Skomer Island.